JonahCole2000/AttendanceRegister/docs/decisions/0001-design-wireframe.md

 ## Decision Outcome

-Chosen option: "Figma", because I have used Figma before so could more efficiently create a good wireframe using Figma.
+Chosen option: "Figma", because I have used Figma before so could more efficiently create a suitable wireframe using Figma.